dalmo1991/superflexPy/doc/installation.rst

 - `Numpy <https://docs.scipy.org/doc/numpy/user/install.html>`_
 - `Numba <https://numba.pydata.org/numba-doc/dev/user/installing.html>`_

-All the packages are available through pip and will be installed automatically when installing SuperflexPy.
+All dependencies are available through pip and will be installed automatically when installing SuperflexPy.

 Note that Numba is required only if the modeler wishes to use the Numba